 Gerben van Kleef

-Broadly, my work is organized along two different themes.
-From an embodied cognition perspective, I investigate how networks in the brain overlap during intrapersonal and interpersonal emotion processes.
-In her second line of work, I focus on the phenomenon of “morbid curiosity”.
-I am particularly interested in when people choose to view negative material and how this behavior is represented in the brain and body.
+Suzanne Oosterwijk is an Assistant Professor at the Department of Social Psychology at the University of Amsterdam.
+Broadly, her work is organized along two different themes.
+From an embodied cognition perspective, she investigates how networks in the brain overlap during intrapersonal and interpersonal emotion processes.
+In her second line of work, she aims to understand the phenomenon of “morbid curiosity”, with a particular focus on why people choose to engage with negative material and how this behavior is represented in the brain and body.

 Dr. Mark Rotteveel is an assistant professor working in the Social Psychology program at the Department of Psychology of the University of Amsterdam and he is associated editor of Cognition & Emotion.
 His research mainly concerns affective information processing and its behavioral consequences.
 Particularly, he is interested in affective information processing and its bi-directional relationship with action tendencies, attitudes, feelings, emotional expressions (e.g.,facial expressions, body posture) as well as information processing tendencies.
 Furthermore he is interested in cross-over phenomena of mood and affect with classic cognitive information processing (e.g., recognition performance).
 Recently, he started studying the perception of time in the context of emotion.
 In studying these processes specific latency measures, questionnaires as well as psychophysiological measures (e.g., fEMG, GSR, ERP, as fMRI) are used.